(la MI vyoo deen)

 HIV-1 nonoccupational postexposure prophylaxis (nPEP) (off-label use) (HHS [nPEP] 2016): Note: Initiate therapy within 72 hours of exposure and continue for 28 days in combination with other antiretroviral agents; Oral: Epivir:

-Infants, Children, and Adolescents <16 years:
+Infants, Children, and Adolescents <16 years of age:

 Weight-directed dosing: Oral solution (10 mg/mL): 4 mg/kg/dose twice daily (maximum: 150 mg/dose)